 Finding podcast download numbers is a common approach you might use to make decisions about which shows to reach out to.

 Listeners can choose to subscribe and automatically download every episode, or download it on the go, which is known as user-initiated episodes.
-However, download numbers don’t tell you when they listened to the episode or if they even listened at all.
+So, download numbers don’t tell you how many listeners a podcast has because you don't know when or even if they actually heard that episode.

 That's why Rephonic gives you listener per episode numbers instead of downloads, to provide a more accurate idea of the size of an individual podcast’s audience.